-In This Section Page Page Setting the controls7 Removing the freezer shelf10 Changing the control settings8 Using the ice cube trays10 Adjusting the shelf glide9 Changing the light bulbs11 Adjusting the refrigerator shelves9 Removing the base grille11 Removing the meat drawer Reversing the door swing12 and cover9 Removing the crispers and Understanding the sounds you may hear12 crisper cover10 Saving energy12
+In This Section Page Page Setting the controls7 Removing the freezer shelf10 Changing the control settings8 Using the ice cube trays10 Adjusting the shelf glide9 Changing the light bulbs11 Adjusting the refrigerator shelves 9 Removing the base grille11 Removing the meat drawer and Reversing the door swing12 cover9 Understanding the sounds Removing the crispers and crisper you may hear12 cover10 Saving energy12

-To obtain the best possible results from your refrigerator, it is important that you operate it properly.
-This section tells you how to set the controls, remove and adjust some of the features in your refrigerator, and how to save energy.
+In order to obtain the best possible results from your refrigerator, it is important that you operate it properly.
+This section will tell you how to do just that.